-Thank you for being curious about my work.
+Thank you for being curious about my background and my work.

+One of my main focuses involves the de-institutionalization of learning.
 Trained as a school teacher in 1969, I quickly rejected the factory model of processing children and became an early proponent of experience-based, self-directed learning – or just “homeschooling” as it was called in those days.
 It’s now called “unschooling,” but I prefer “life learning” or “living as if school doesn’t exist.”
-I founded The Canadian Alliance of Homeschoolers in 1979 as a national support and advocacy organization that kick-started the homeschooling movement in Canada, cooperating with John Holt as he breathed life into a parallel movement in America.
-In 1987, I wrote School Free – The Homeschooling Handbook, which is now in its sixth edition (in a recently updated e-book version) and has become a best-selling classic around the world.
+Here is the story of how I became interested in self-directed learning.

-In the mid- to late-1980s, I also worked as a freelance editor and reporter for a variety of local newspapers, newsmagazines, and business publications.
-At the same time, I wrote articles for national magazines, wrote and hosted a weekly small business television show, and authored two coffee table economic development books.
-I again freelanced in the late-1990s and early 2000s, writing a weekly small business newspaper column and hosting a radio show.
+Since the mid-1980s, I have occasionally worked as a freelance editor and reporter for a variety of local newspapers, newsmagazines, and business publications; written for national magazines; written and hosted a weekly small business television show; written a weekly small business newspaper column; and hosted a radio show.

 In 1996, I was recruited to a successful run at the leadership of the still-fledgling Green Party of Canada.
 I resigned as leader the following year because I felt there was too large a gap between the party’s stated goals and those of many of its members, and that I could be a more effective changemaker by resuming my life as a writer and social entrepreneur.

 My experiences in politics, advocacy, and journalism have given me an understanding of the environmental and social dangers inherent in the globalized corporate mindset and of the transformative power of local small business, social entrepreneurship, and “unjobbing.”
-I’ve been involved in that field since the mid 1980s, when I began to help homeschooling families create home-based businesses – as Rolf and I had, ourselves, done a decade earlier in order to help our own daughters live and learn without school.
-In the 1980s, I founded the now-defunct Home Business Network, a source of advocacy, information, and support for home-based businesses, and for the next decade helped legitimize and legalize home business, and taught women to start home businesses.
-My book Bringing it Home – A Home Business Start-Up Guide for You and Your Family was published in 1996 and is still helping people to plan home businesses and to balance work and family life.
-Life Media has published an updated e-book version.
+I’ve been involved in that field since the mid 1980s, when I began to help women and their families create home-based businesses – as Rolf and I had, ourselves, done a decade earlier in order to help our own daughters live and learn without school.
+In the 1980s, I founded the now-defunct Home Business Network, and for the next decade helped legitimize and legalize home business.

-In my life and my work, I also value honesty, integrity, curiosity, communication, mindfulness, civility, balance, laughter, conciseness, simplicity, and friendship.
+In my life and my work, I also value honesty, respect, kindness, curiosity, communication, mindfulness, balance, laughter, and simplicity.
 I believe that every experience and encounter provides us with an opportunity to learn and grow.
 Or, as Carl Jung wrote, “Everything that irritates us about others can lead us to an understanding of ourselves.”